parth428/SQL1655/README.md

 ### Queries

-You are asked to provide SQL queries that provide answers for the following questions.
+SQL queries that provide answers for the following questions.
 Note that **actors** refers to both male and female actors, unless explicitly specified otherwise.
-Also note that you should not rely on the data provided in the public database for any of the answers; the private database will have more data.
-Finally, please note that you may define views, etc., as part of other queries.

 * **[Q01]** List all the actors (first and last name) who acted in at least one film in the 80s (1980-1990, both ends inclusive) and in at least one film in the 21st century (>=2000).
 Sort alphabetically, by the actor's last and first name.